r-lib/pkgdepends/README.md

 A package reference (ref) specifies a location from which an R package can be obtained from.
 Examples:

-For CRAN and Bioconductor packages, just use the package names, with an optional `cran::` or `bioc::` prefix.
-GitHub packages are in the `user/repo` format, or an URL to the repo.
-Local package files or trees use the `local::<path>` format.

-Examples:

     devtools
     cran::devtools
     bioc::Biobase